imoutsatsos/uno-choice-plugin/README.md

 The job UI is composed of two parameters:

-#### 1) States: An Active Choice Parameter
+#### 1) States: An Active Choices Parameter

-The first parameter is the **States** Active Choice Parameter from Example 01.
+The first parameter is the **'States'** Active Choices Parameter from 'Example 01'.
 It allows the user to select one of several Brazilian States.
 We could have just as easily used a Jenkins Choice Parameter, but we use an Active Choice parameter (as shown from Example 01).
 The Groovy script for this is: